fabiocozzolino/fabiocozzolino.github.io/_posts/2018-12-02-develop-blazor-project-visual-studio-code-mac.md

 # Run your project
-Now, you will be able to run the project by simply execute the following command:
+Now, you will be able to run the project by simply execute the `dotnet run` command:

 ![Run a Blazor app on mac](/assets/img/dotnet-run.png)